rhartmano/labelr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of labelr is to support the creation and use of a few different types of labels in the context of R data.frames.
+This package supports creation and use of a few different types of labels for R data.frames.
 Specifically, labelr supports three core types of data.frame labels, the last of which comes in three flavors:

 1.  **Frame labels** - Each data.frame may be given a single “frame label” of 500 characters or fewer, which may describe key general